dustinpfister/blog_posts/_posts/threejs-object3d-visible.md

 layout: post
 categories: three.js
 id: 873
-updated: 2022-04-17 08:58:42
+updated: 2022-04-17 09:02:44
-version: 1.25
+version: 1.26
 ---

 There should be a standard way to go about making an object in [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) visible or not just like that of the visible and display css properties when it comes to styling some html.
-It would seem that there is such a standard property which would be the [visible property of the Object3d class](https://threejs.org/docs/#api/en/core/Object3D.visible) in threejs, this property is a boolean value that is set to true by default, and is used as a way to inform a renderer if the given mesh should even be rendered or not to begin with.
+It would seem that there is such a standard property which would be the [visible property of the Object3d class](https://threejs.org/docs/#api/en/core/Object3D.visible) in threejs, this property is a boolean value that is set to true by default, and is used as a way to inform a renderer if a given object such as a [mesh object](/2018/05/04/threejs-mesh/) should even be rendered or not to begin with.

 However it is true there are also a number of other subjects of interest such as setting the [transparency property of materials](/2021/04/21/threejs-materials-transparent/) for example that will will still make an object render it is thus that an opacity value can be set to zero that will have a similar visual effect.
-Other options that come to mind would involve moving mesh objects from one group that is added to a scene object to another group that is not as a scene object is what is passed to the renderer if the object is not a child of the scene object that in turn would also be a way to control visibility.
+Other option that come to mind would involve moving mesh objects from one group that is added to a [scene object](/2018/05/03/threejs-scene/) to another group that is not as a scene object is what is passed to the renderer if the object is not a child of the scene object that in turn would also be a way to control visibility.
 Yet another way to active this kind of effect would be to make use of the [layers feature of threejs](/2021/06/04/threejs-object3d-layers/).

 So in this post I will of course be going over the object3d visible property, but I will also be going over a number of other related topics and code examples so that might also be better ways of getting a desired result when it comes to the visibility of an object in three.js.

 <!-- more -->

-## 1 - Visibility of objects in threejs and what to get solid first
+## Visibility of objects in threejs and what to get solid first

 This is a post on three.js and how to go about making objects in a scene visible or not.
 I will not be getting into the very basic of three.js here I assume that you have gone beyond a basic getting started type example when it co es to working with the library at this point, and are not just interested in learning a few things about how to go about setting visibly of objects in a scene.
 I will be trying to keep many of these examples simple and to the point so that they might still not be that far beyond people that are new to three.js.
 However there are maybe still a few things that you should be aware of, or refresh on before continuing reading this post.
 So in this section I will be going over these things.

-### 1.1 - Version Numbers matter in three.js
+### Version Numbers matter in three.js

 When I wrote this post and made the examples for it I was using threejs version r127, which was still a fairly late version of threejs at the time of this writing.
 I have found that I just need to mentioning what versions I was suing when writing a post on three.js, and that doing so is impotent more so than many other libraries that move a little slower when it comes to development.

-### 1.2 - Might want to read up more on Object3d in general
+### Might want to read up more on Object3d in general

 One way to go about making a mesh object visible or not is to just set the visible property of the mesh to false and be done with it.
 This visible property is not a property of a Mesh object though but the base class of mesh which is object3d.
 There are a great number of other features in object3d and other classes in three.js that are based off of object3d such as groups.